ec-sensyf/webportal-demo/README.md

 Inside /static/ we have the jquery-wps-client where is implemented the WPS Client (check JQUERY-WPS-CLIENT), which allows the connection between portal and sandbox/cluster and the webportal.js file where shall be implemented all the functions related with the Web Portal.

 Inside the webportal.js file (/static/webportal.js), the user can find the initialization of the WPS Client.
+On this version 2.0 contains also the function for the time and cost counter.
 Every javascript functions related with the portal shall be placed here.
 For example, for the oil spill usecase, two functions were placed into this file (one to receive the workflow outputs and other to display them on the map).

 **IMPORTANT:** This file webportal.js (/static/webportal.js) shall be "imported" in the file webportal.html (/templates/webportal.html):